JManzur/iss-tracker/README.md

 -   Displays the current location of the ISS on a web page.
 -   Allows users to switch between light and dark mode using a toggle button.
--   Saves the response from the ISS API in a local log file (`api_log.txt`) every time the page is refreshed.
+-   Saves the response from the ISS API in a local log file (`aiss-now.log`) every time the page is refreshed.
 -   Provides a `/status` endpoint that returns a health check status based on whether the ISS API is available or not.

 ## Technologies Used